Oroskan/SETAP-CW-documentation/docs/source/theme.rst

 theme.dart
 ==========

-This module defines the app's global theming logic, including light and dark themes, using Flutter's `ThemeData` and a `ValueNotifier` to manage runtime theme switching.
-It also includes a `ThemeHelper` class to simplify accessing and updating the current theme state.
+Here we define the app's global theming logic, light/dark themes, using Flutter's `ThemeData` and a `ValueNotifier`which includes a `ThemeHelper` class to simplify accessing and updating the current theme state.

 Global Constants
 ----------------